markmoxon/elite-source-code-6502-second-processor/README.md

 ## Next steps

-I'm planning to merge the projects for the Tube and tape versiosn of Elite so there's just one build pipeline for both, but for now the two projects are separate.
+I'm planning to document the Tube version of Elite in the same way that I [documented the tape version](https://www.bbcelite.com).
 See the README for the main project for more details on building Elite.

 ---